 - It is mandatory for the user to share his personal mobile number with the service provider and thus it reduces the user’s privacy and may put at risk to spam messages.

-- Hackers can easily intercept text messages via MITM attack that are sent to mobile phones and unauthorized agents could make use of the passcode.
+- Hackers can easily intercept text messages via MITM attacks that are sent to mobile phones and unauthorized agents could make use of the passcode.

 - If the mobile phone is stolen, the user’s information becomes easily accessible and the thief can get easy access to all the accounts.